lknutstad/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 None.
 The Kickstarter dataset required little cleaning and was ready for analysis.
 We were fortunate the dataset was well populated with play campaigns (~1400 plays).
 Therefore we had a large enough sample size to eliminate small sampling biases.
-Had there been 10 plays, out analysis would likely have significant error.
+Had there been 10 plays, our analysis would likely have significant error.

 ## Results